filipe-2/the-coffee-shop/README.md

 ## Usage

-To view the website locally, follow [THIS LINK](https://filipe-2.github.io/TheCoffeeShop/).
+To view the website, follow [THIS LINK](https://filipe-2.github.io/TheCoffeeShop/).
 ## Preview

 Header and showcase section